AdobeDocs/campaign-standard.en/help/sending/using/predictive.md

 Predictive send time optimization predicts which is the best send time for each recipient profile for email opens and clicks.
 For each recipient profile, the scores indicate the best send time for each weekday and which weekday is the best to send for best results.

-Within the Predictive Send Time Optimization model there are two sub-models:
+Within the Predictive Send Time Optimization model, there are two sub-models:
 * Predictive send time for open is the best time a communication must be sent to the customer to maximize opens
 * Predictive send time for click is the best time a communication must be sent to the customer to maximize clicks

-Model input, output:

-* Input: Delivery logs, tracking logs and profile attributes (non-PII)
+**Model input**: Delivery logs, tracking logs and profile attributes (non-PII)

-* Output: Best time to send a message (for opens and clicks)
+**Model output**: Best time to send a message (for opens and clicks)

 Output details

-* Compute the best time of day to send an email for the next 7 days: 1 hour intervals (e.g.: 9:00 am, 10:00 am, 11:00 am)
+* Compute the best time of day to send an email for the next 7 days with 1 hour intervals (e.g.: 9:00 am, 10:00 am, 11:00 am)
-* Also will indicate the best time within the next 7 days to send the email
+* The model will indicate the best time within the next 7 days to send the email
-* Each optimal time is computed twice - once to maximize open rate and once to maximize click rate e.g.: 16 fields are given:
+* Each optimal time is computed twice: once to maximize open rate and once to maximize click rate

+*  e.g.: 16 fields are given:
     * best time to send an email to optimize clicks for Monday - values between 0 and 23
     * best time to send an email to optimize opens for Monday - values between 0 and 23
     * best time to send an email to optimize clicks for Tuesday - values between 0 and 23